zooniverse/s-deks/README.md

-# Sloan Knowledge Extraction and Discovery Service
+# Sloan Knowledge and Discovery Engine

-Knowledge And Discovery Engine (KaDE)
+Knowledge and Discovery Engine - KaDE

 The Zooniverse API for supporting knoweldge extraction and discovery for machine learning systems.

 ## Requirements

-DEK-S uses Docker to manage its environment, the requirements listed below are also found in `docker-compose.yml`.
-The means by which a new S-DEKS instance is created with Docker is located in the `Dockerfile`.
-If you plan on using Docker to manage S-DEKS, skip ahead to Installation.
+KaDE uses Docker to manage its environment, the requirements listed below are also found in `docker-compose.yml`.
+The means by which a new instance is created with Docker is located in the `Dockerfile`.
+If you plan on using Docker to manage this application, skip ahead to Installation.

-DEK-S is primarily developed against stable MRI, currently 3.1.
-If you're running MRI Ruby you'll need to have the Postgresql client libraries installed as well as have [Postgresql](http://postgresql.org) version 13 running.
+KaDE is primarily developed against stable MRI, currently 3.1.
+If you're running MRI Ruby you'll need to have the Postgresql client libraries installed as well as have [Postgresql](http://postgresql.org) version 13+ running.

 Optionally, you can also run the following: